paularintaharri/OpenWeatherApp/frontend/README.md

 ### Connection to backend

 The frontend fetches data from the backend API, so please ensure that the backend application is running for the frontend to successfully retrieve data from there

+### Tests

+UI tests have been implemented in the React frontend using the React Testing Library to verify the functionality of components.

+Run tests: `npm test`